vinhqdang/estimate_quantile/report1.md

 *Reference: Dunning, T., & Ertl, O. (2019).
 Computing extremely accurate quantiles using t-digests. arXiv preprint arXiv:1902.04023.*

-### 2.4.
-Hybrid Reservoir-Sketch (HRS)

-The HRS algorithm is a new hybrid model that we developed.
-It combines a KLL sketch with a reservoir sampler.
-The KLL sketch is used to get an approximate range for a given quantile, and then the reservoir sampler is used to refine the estimate using a small sample of true data points.

 ## 3. Experimental Setup

 The benchmark was performed on a machine with the following specifications: